 Read the full research paper here.

-The study found that while the number of employees with 3 or more unhealthy behaviours are less (9.5%), over 20% of the employees had 2 unhealthy behaviours.
+The study found that while the number of employees with 3 or more unhealthy behaviors is less (9.5%), over 20% of the employees had 2 unhealthy behaviors.

 Monetarily, for a large company with around 40,000 employees, this would mean a direct additional cost of €17.6 million over ten years, or, nearly €2 million every year: and this is just salaries.

-In this study, the researchers only looked at the direct cost (salary) of short-term (up to 10 days) sickness absence due to unhealthy behaviours.
+In this study, the researchers only looked at the direct cost (salary) of short-term (up to 10 days) sickness absence due to unhealthy behaviors.
 The true costs are obviously much higher.
-Sick leaves decrease productivity, cause delays in production, delivery as well may lead to cancellations — all much bigger cost for the employers than the mere salary costs calculated in this study.
+Sick leaves decrease productivity, cause delays in production, delivery, and cancellations — all much higher cost for the employers than the mere salary costs calculated in this study.

-Good news is that there is an easy solution — providing employees with the right tools that not only measure their health but also help them understand it better and keep them motivated to improve their daily lifestyle.
+The good news is that there is an easy solution — providing employees with the right tools that measure their health and help them understand it better and keep them motivated to improve their daily lifestyle.

-This is where My Nightingale comes in.
-The blood test and app use advanced technology to summarise an employee's health into easy to understand scores that highlight how daily choices affect their body.
-However, knowing and measuring isn’t enough.
-Behavioural change is key.
-The My Nightingale app, therefore, comes with everyday health tips and advice for each health result to help make easy lifestyle changes that improve long-term health.
-A free follow-up test is included in every package so that employees can track their progress and stay motivated.
+This is where Livit by Nightingale Health comes in.
+The service uses advanced technology to summarise an employee's health into easy-to-understand results that highlight how daily choices affect their body.
+However, knowing and measuring aren’t enough.
+Behavioral change is key.
+Therefore, the Livit app comes with everyday health tips and advice for each health result to help make easy lifestyle changes that improve long-term health.

-With the My Nightingale blood test, companies can help their employees:
+With Livit by Nightingale Health, companies can help their employees:

-All this makes My Nightingale the ultimate new health tracking tool for employees to get a detailed view of their health along with actionable insights to improve everyday lifestyle and prevent illnesses.
+All this makes Livit the ultimate new health tracking tool for employees to get a detailed view of their health and actionable insights to improve everyday lifestyle and prevent illnesses.